mapzen/documentation/docs/index.md

 Mapzen's web services have various API endpoints that allow you to access web resources through a URL.
 You will need to include your API key in the URL you construct to send queries to Mapzen's services.

 ## Rate limits
 Mapzen offers a free tier of each service, subject to the rate limits listed below.
-The service shared resource, so there are limitations to prevent individual users from degrading system performance for everyone.
+Mapzen's hosted services are shared resources, so there are limitations to prevent individual users from degrading system performance for everyone.

 The services have maximum numbers of queries you can make within a certain period of time, and some have additional limitations to minimize computationally intensive uses.